Mexican National Tag Team Championship

 The last championship team under AAA's control was Octagón and La Parka, who won the championship on June 20, 2003, when they defeated Electroshock and Chessman.
 In early 2009, AAA stopped promoting all Mexican National Championships, opting to focus on their AAA branded championships.
 Octagón and La Parka were never stripped of the championship, but did not defend them on any AAA shows after late 2007.
 From that point on the championship was only defended twice on the Mexican independent circuit, in March 2009, and then in December 2011.
-The championship was inactive after the last known defense. until February 19, 2020 when Consejo Mundial de Lucha Libre (CMLL; formerly EMLL) announced that they were bringing the championship back.
+The championship was inactive after the last known defense. until February 19, 2020, when Consejo Mundial de Lucha Libre (CMLL; formerly EMLL) announced that they were bringing the championship back.

-Esfinge & Fugaz are the current champions.
-They defeated Felino Jr. and Pólvora on March 20, 2022.
-There have been at least 43 championship reigns since 1957.
+Los Depredadores (Magnus and Rugido) are the current champions.
+They defeated Esfinge and Fugaz on July 9, 2023.
+There have been at least 44 championship reigns since 1957.
 Los Destructores (Tony Arce and Vulcano) held the championship three times, the most of all recognized champions, while Tony Arce holds the individual record with four reigns.
 Los Metálicos (Oro and Plata) had the shortest verified reign, six days in December 1991.
 Octagón and La Parka's reign lasted 3,110 days, the longest known reign of any champions.
 As with all professional wrestling championships, matches for the Mexican National Tag Team Championship were not won or lost competitively, but by a pre-planned ending to a match, with the outcome determined by the CMLL bookers and match makers.
 On occasion a promotion declared the championship vacant, which meant there was no champion at that point in time.
 This was either due to a storyline, or real life issues such as a champion suffering an injury being unable to defend the championship, or leaving the company.
 All title matches took place under two out of three falls rules.